-If you find yourself facing foreclosure (or even threatened by the prospect of it), it’s absolutely critical to understand how the foreclosure process works in VA.
+If you find yourself facing foreclosure work in VA (or even threatened by the prospect of it), it’s absolutely critical to understand how the foreclosure process works in VA.

 Understanding the Foreclosure Process in VA